William Dankyi

-William Ntori Dankyi (born 4 September 1999) is a Ghanaian professional footballer who plays as a defender for Ghanaian Premier league side Accra Hearts of Oak.
-He previously played for Liberty Professionals.
-Dankyi has capped for Ghana at U-17, U-20 and the U-23 national team levels.
+William Ntori Dankyi (born 4 September 1999) is a Ghanaian professional footballer who plays as a defender for Ghanaian Premier league side King Faisal Babes.

+A youth product of Charity Stars and Liberty Professionals, Dankyi spent three seasons playing for Liberty Professionals before joining Hearts of Oak in May 2018.
+With Hearts, he won five trophies, one Ghana Premier League title, two Ghana FA Cups, the Ghana President's Cup and the Ghana Super Cup.
+Departing Hearts in 2022, he joined King Faisal Babes on a short-term contract helping them to reach the 2023 Ghana FA Cup.

+Dankyi has capped for Ghana at youth level in all age group covering the Ghana U-17, U-20 and the U-23 national team levels.
+He was selected for the 2013 African U-17 Championship and 2019 U-23 Africa Cup of Nations.

 Club career

 Early career

 Dankyi started his career with lower-tier side Charity Stars before moving to Liberty Professionals.
 His performance in the Ghana U-17 attracted top-tier teams in Ghana.

 Liberty Professionals

 In 2015, Dankyi moved to Dansoman-based side Liberty Professionals, who are known for producing young talented footballers.
 He became a key member of the senior side in 2017.
 He made his Ghana Premier League debut during the 2017 Ghanaian Premier League season.
 He featured in 26 league matches.
 He played 12 league matches during the first round of the 2018 Ghana Premier League season for Liberty Professionals before being poached by Accra Hearts of Oak during the transfer period.